Project Manager

 More Information

-This role closes on March 8th at 23:59, however we encourage candidates to submit their application as early as possible and not wait until the published closing date as this can vary.
-Interviews will be held around March 19th via Teams
+This role closes on 17th July 2026 at 23:59, however we encourage candidates to submit their application as early as possible and not wait until the published closing date as this can vary.

 We work towards the highest standards in everything we do, including how we support, value and develop our people.
 Our aim is to encourage and support employees to thrive and be the best they can be.
 We celebrate the difference people can bring into our organisation, and welcome and encourage applicants with diverse experiences and backgrounds, and offer flexible and tailored support, at home and in the office.